Raymondkarl/Docker/Q&A.md

 - build Docker images
 - write Dockerfiles
 - run containers
-- and push images to registries like Docker Hub, ECR, and, ACR
+- and push images to registries like Docker Hub, ECR, and ACR

 ## How are containers different from virtual machines?